wp-plugins/very-simple-signup-form/readme.txt

 === Very Simple Signup Form ===
 Contributors: Guido07111975
-Version: 1.4
+Version: 1.5
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Requires at least: 3.7
 Tested up to: 4.1
 Stable tag: trunk
-Tags: simple, responsive, signup, signupform, subscribe, subscription, email, honeypot, captcha, widget, sidebar
+Tags: simple, responsive, signup, signupform, subscribe, subscription, email, honeypot, captcha, widget, sidebar, custom, style, css, editor

 == Changelog ==
+Version 1.5
+- major update
+- cleaned up code in file vssf_main
+- added Custom Style editor: you can change the layout (CSS) of your form using the custom style page in WP dashboard
+- linebreaks in textarea field are allowed now
+- updated language files

 Version 1.4
 - form will now use theme styling for input fields and submit button.
 If not supported in your theme you can activate plugin styling in file vssf_style.